backup/backup/README.md

 Backup 3
 ========

-Backup is a RubyGem, written for Linux and Mac OSX, that allows you to easily perform backup operations on both your remote, as well as your local environment.
-It provides you with an elegant DSL in Ruby for modeling (configuring) your backups.
+Backup is a RubyGem, written for Linux and Mac OSX, that allows you to easily perform backup operations on both your remote and local environments.
+It provides you with an elegant DSL in Ruby for modeling your backups.
 Backup has built-in support for various databases, storage protocols/services, syncers, compressors, encryptors and notifiers which you can mix and match.
 It was built with modularity, extensibility and simplicity in mind.

 [![Build Status](https://secure.travis-ci.org/meskyanichi/backup.png)](http://travis-ci.org/meskyanichi/backup)
 [![Still Maintained](http://stillmaintained.com/meskyanichi/backup.png)](http://stillmaintained.com/meskyanichi/backup)